Russian soldiers injured in clash with N Korea fishing boat

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MOSCOW: Three Russian coast guards were injured on Tuesday in a clash with North Korean fishing boats in the Sea of Japan, Russia’s FSB security service said.
-The FSB told the Interfax news agency that the border guards spotted two North Korean boats, one of which carried out an "armed attack" on them.
-The vessel involved had more than 45 people on board and led to three coastal guards being injured with "varying degrees of severity."
+MOSCOW: Three Russian coast guards were injured Tuesday in a clash with North Korean fishing boats in the Sea of Japan, Russia’s FSB security service said.
+The FSB told the Interfax news agency that the border guards spotted two North Korean boats, one of which carried out an “armed attack” on them.
+The vessel involved had more than 45 people on board and led to three coastal guards being injured with “varying degrees of severity.”
+The guards detained the boat, as well as another North Korean fishing boat with 21 people on board.
+Russian coast guards frequently detain North Korean fishermen in the Far East, many of whom use rudimentary, illegal wooden boats.
+Some of them are sentenced to prison.

-MOSCOW: Three Russian coast guards were injured on Tuesday in a clash with North Korean fishing boats in the Sea of Japan, Russia’s FSB security service said.
-The FSB told the Interfax news agency that the border guards spotted two North Korean boats, one of which carried out an "armed attack" on them.
-The vessel involved had more than 45 people on board and led to three coastal guards being injured with "varying degrees of severity."
+MOSCOW: Three Russian coast guards were injured Tuesday in a clash with North Korean fishing boats in the Sea of Japan, Russia’s FSB security service said.
+The FSB told the Interfax news agency that the border guards spotted two North Korean boats, one of which carried out an “armed attack” on them.
+The vessel involved had more than 45 people on board and led to three coastal guards being injured with “varying degrees of severity.”
+The guards detained the boat, as well as another North Korean fishing boat with 21 people on board.
+Russian coast guards frequently detain North Korean fishermen in the Far East, many of whom use rudimentary, illegal wooden boats.
+Some of them are sentenced to prison.